kragen/dernocua/text/rust-notes.md

 I’d say “notes about the language” but I’m not going to attempt to describe the whole language, except very cursorily: the atomic (“scalar”) types are {u,i}{8,16,32,64,size}, Unicode codepoints (“char”), f{32,64}, and boolean.
-Built-in aggregate (“compound” — oddly not “vector”, which is a standard library growable array, as in the STL) types are tuples, strings, arrays, structs (chapter 5), enums (ADTs, chapter 6), plus references and mutable references.
+Built-in aggregate types (“compound types” — oddly not “vector”, which is a standard library growable array, as in the STL) are tuples, strings, arrays, structs (chapter 5), enums (ADTs, chapter 6), plus references, mutable references, and, rarely, pointers.
 Hmm, what about traits and functions?
+Looks like closure types are trait types (Fn, FnMut, FnOnce).

 Some of what follows probably sounds critical and might inspire Rustaceans to feel defensive.
 I’d suggest they don’t read it, because